vload/3DCGM-planets-starship/report.md

 Vlad Tudor Stefanescu - 5465877

-Alexandru ???
-Dumitrache - ???
+Alexandru - Cristian Dumitrache - 5487773

 ## Introduction
 This report presents the features and implementation details of the 3D Computer Graphics and Modelling (3DCGM) assignment 2.
 The project focuses on creating a 3D scene conainting a solar system and a spaceship that can navigate through it.